“Log4Shell made it obvious; SolarWinds made it urgent.”

 - Tooling is mature: cosign, Syft, Kyverno, GUAC, and GitHub OIDC make Level 2 achievable in weeks.

-- Governance now equals YAML: policy-as-code replaces PDF audits; security and platform teams must co-own pipelines.
+- Governance now equals YAML: policy-as-code replaces PDF audits; security and platform teams must co-own pipelines, frequently supported by cross-team platform architecture work.

 Compiled May 2025 for platform engineers, security architects, and compliance leads securing modern CI/CD.
 All product names are trademarks of their respective owners; examples illustrate prevailing industry trends.